-The high return flow temperatures of the local heating network have optimisation potential.
-Therefore, optimisation measures (renewal of the heat exchangers, hydraulic balancing, renewal of the control system, etc.) have already been carried out at the second largest consumer (Weizberg parish) to reduce the return temperatures.
-Further optimisation measures (additional heat storage tank and heat exchanger, optimisation of the control system, etc.) have already been implemented or are planned for the largest consumer (hotel operation).
+The high return flow temperatures of the local heating network had a large optimisation potential.
+Therefore, optimisation measures (renewal of the heat exchangers, hydraulic balancing, renewal of the control system, etc.) have been carried out at the second largest consumer (Weizberg parish) to reduce the return temperatures.
+Further optimisation measures (additional heat storage tank and heat exchanger, optimisation of the control system, etc.) have already been implemented for the largest consumer (hotel operation).

-In order to enable the implementation of the new control system with a coherent load management through mutual communication of all system components (boiler system, storage tank, network and decentralised storage tanks at the consumers), access to the control system of the decentralised hot water storage tanks at the consumers (see Table 4) is necessary.
-This agreement has already been reached with the corresponding consumers by extending the heat supply contract and the maintenance agreement.
+In order to enable the implementation of the new control system with a coherent load management through mutual communication of all system components (boiler system, storage tank, network and decentralised storage tanks at the consumers), access to the control system of the decentralised hot water storage tanks at the consumers (see Table 4) was necessary.
+This agreement has already been reached in November 21 with the corresponding consumers by extending the heat supply contract and the maintenance agreement.

-The regulation of the district heating network and the storage will (estimated, not finally decided) most probably be the MR-12 by the company Schneid (see Figure 2).
-The control unit MR-12 will be used as a district heating, district cooling and heating controller.
-The modular structure enables simple and quick adaptation to the conditions of the system to be controlled.
+As control system of the district heating network and the storage the MR-12 from the company Schneid was chosen (see Figure 3).
+The control unit MR-12 enables simple and quick adaptation to the conditions of the system to be controlled.
 An expansion to seven regulated heating circuits in the PLC version is possible at any time.
-Optionally, a hot water tank, buffer, solar system, circulation pump, boiler with return flow increase or boiler release can also be implemented.
+The connection of the storage as well as of other components like solar systems, circulation pumps, boilers with return flow increase or boilers release is possible.
 Depending on the configuration, there are numerous possible applications.
-This versatility distinguishes the MR-12 control unit2.
+This versatility makes the MR-12 control unit well suitable for the Weizberg district heating grid.

-2 Schneid Gesellschaft m.b.H.
+&lt;sup>2 Schneid Gesellschaft m.b.H.
 (2020): MR12 Basismodulregler mit AKP; https://schneid.at/product/mr12-basismodulregler-mit-akp/; last access 10.03.2020

-Figure 2.
+Figure 3.
 Regulation system from the company Schneid